 Some pens are made of wax pencil that you need to sharpen using a sharpener, and the sticky nib will do the job.

 8. What is a diamond painting full drill?

 Diamond painting full drill means every inch of the painting area of your canvas is filled with diamonds.
 It gives the entire diamond painting a mosaic look.
-Full diamond painting usually employs square diamonds and has a shinier effect than partial drill.
+Full diamond painting usually employs square & round diamonds and has a shinier effect than partial drill.

 9. What is a partial drill diamond painting?

 Partial drill diamond painting, also known as partly filled diamond painting, refers to the diamond painting in which the whole canvas isn't covered with drills.
 The emphasis is on particular objects like a cat or butterfly.

 Partial drill diamond painting kits focus on specific objects and highlight them by using diamonds.
 Special diamond painting kits are mostly partial-drills.

 10. What are special diamond drills?

 Special diamond drills are not the regular square or round diamond drills.
 These have unique shapes, including teardrop shape, oval, coin shape, flat-sided round, etc. These drills don't have any standard size, and their size depends on the image of the diamond painting.